krubbles/NoiseDotNet/README.md

 | Cellular3D             | 10.89ns               | Not tested yet.     | 25.8ns             |

 ## How to add to your project
-Copy the file Noise.cs from the NoiseDotNet folder into your project.
+Copy the NoiseDotNet folder into your project, and remove the .csproj file if you are using Unity.
 That's it!

 ## How to use
 The noise functions are in the static `Noise` class in the `NoiseDotNet` namespace.
 Here is a short example of using the `Noise` class: